-Children will play and play, and because they are having fun they do not know that their bodies are overheating and shutting down.
-Daycare providers need to know the severity of this issue and use good judgment and know when enough is enough.
-Parents are trusting these teachers to represent their children well and to be a duplicate of what the parents are to the children while the parents are at work.
+Children often don’t know when to recognize the signs of heatstroke—especially when they’re playing and having fun.
+They don’t know that their bodies are overheating and shutting down.
+Daycare providers need to know the severity of this issue and use good judgment to know when enough is enough.
+Parents are trusting these caregivers to represent their children well and to provide the same level of care that a parent would.

 What Is Heat Stroke?

 Heatstroke in children is a condition caused when a child’s body overheats.
 The most serious forms of heat stroke occur when a child’s body temperature rises to 104 degrees Fahrenheit or above.
-We all know the signs and symptoms of heat stroke, but they generally are: high temperatures, headaches, nausea, rapid heart rate, flush skin, dehydration, loss of balance, and altered mental state (hazy).
+Symptoms of heatstroke include high temperatures, headaches, nausea, rapid heart rate, flushed skin, dehydration, loss of balance, and altered mental state (haziness).

-The younger you are or the older you are, the less your body is able to handle the heat.
-In the very young, the central nervous system is not fully developed yet.
+Young people often have a lower tolerance to extreme heat.
+In very young people, the central nervous system is not fully developed yet.
 This means that your body is not able to deal with or handle the changes in body temperature caused by long exposures to sunlight or hot temperatures.
-It causes the kids to struggle maintaining proper hydration, which is another risk factor of getting heat stroke for kids.
+It causes the kids to struggle to maintain proper hydration, which is another risk factor of getting heatstroke for kids.

 What Can Happen If Heat Stroke Is Not Quickly Responded To?

-Obviously, there are many things daycare centers and providers can do to prevent heat stroke to the kids they are responsible for taking care of.
+There are many things daycare centers and providers can do to prevent heat stroke for the kids they are responsible for taking care of.
 However, a simple list is:

 - Don’t let the kids play outside when the temperature is 100 degrees or hotter

-- Supervise the kids and look at their faces to pay attention to their faces being flush
+- Supervise the kids and look at their faces to pay attention to their faces being flushed

-Each daycare provider should be trained on the signs, symptoms and care protocol of what to do if a child is in the early stages of heat stroke.
+Each daycare provider should be trained on the signs, symptoms, and care protocols of what to do if a child is in the early stages of heatstroke.

 - What do you do?